 What Did Jesus’ Bible Look Like?…Maybe Not Like You’d ThinkPosted by Greg Monette on January 27 2014

 The quick and short answer to the question is, “We don’t exactly know.”
 However, I think most of us would be surprised.
+Stop waiting, join the game now with online casino lucky pharao continuous luck and many victories await you!
 I should state at the outset that scholars debate whether the collection of the Bible as we have it today existed in the time of Jesus.
 It would appear that all the books later to be considered as sacred “Scripture” may not have been determined definitively at this time; and additional books may possibly have been considered “sacred” by many Jews in the first century (for example: there are many additional documents that were likely considered “sacred” by the Dead Sea Scrolls community at Qumran, Israel) that are not considered to be by Jews and Christians today.

 At the end of the first century the Jewish historian Flavius Josephus made reference to there being 22 books which made up the Jewish Scriptures, which he added were decided upon for quite some time prior to his writing (Against Apion 1:37-43).
 If these twenty-two books are the same thirty-nine books (re-numbered) which make up the Hebrew Bible/Old Testament today, this would provide evidence for an early closing of the canon at least in Josephus’ community.
 (1)